Runa457/chocolate_hunter_runa/README.md

 + #### Status effects

   Some attacks have the chance to cause status effects.\
-  Types of status effects include raising/lowering stats, charge, guard, etc.
+  Types of status effects include raising/lowering stats, charge, guard, etc.\
+  A maximum of five status effects are applied.

 + #### Codexes